emberjs/rfcs/text/0000-controller-migration-path.md

   - this component is invoked _as if_ `template:posts` was defined as `<Posts @model={{this.model}} />`
 - default to `{{outlet}}` or `{{yield}}` for sub routes

 **NOTE** as a side effect of treating the default template in this manner, it would become a requirement, in order to maintain cohesion, that we treat loading and error templates similar to the above lookup rules.
+This means that loading and error components can be used with service injections, and other state.

 ## How we teach this

 Since this is a new programming paradigm, we'll want to update the guides and tutorials to reflect a new "happy path".
  - Remove most mentions of controllers in the guides / tutorials. maybe just leave the bare informational "what controllers are", at least until a deprecation can be figured out.

  - Swap out the controllers page in the guides for a page that shows examples of how a component is chosen to be the entry point / outlet of the route.
-Additionally on this page, it should mention that there can be an optional template (like we have today) that receives the `@model` argument that takes priority over any component with the same name as the route and without any template at all, it's just an `{{outlet}}` for subroutes.
+Additionally on this page, it should mention that there is a default template (like we have today) that receives the `@model` argument that takes priority over any component with the same name as the route and without any template at all, it's just an `{{outlet}}` for subroutes.

     The controllers page for octane has already moved under routing, so talking about just rendering behavior should make things feel simpler.

  - There is already a separate guides page for query params.
 Query params should remain on their own page, but just be updated to use the `@queryParam` decorator, as described in [RFC 380](https://github.com/emberjs/rfcs/pull/380)

 ## Drawbacks

-It's very important that every use case for controllers today _can_ be implemented using the aforementioned techniques.
+It's important that common use cases for controllers today _can_ be implemented using the aforementioned techniques.
 If people are willing to share their controller scenarios, we can provide a library of examples of translation so that others may migrate more quickly.

-It may be possible to write a codemod to help with the migration as the biggest difference, at leaste in this RFC's initial samples is that `model` is accessed on `this.args` instead of just `this`.
+It may be possible to write a codemod to help with the migration as the biggest difference, at least in this RFC's initial samples is that `model` is accessed on `this.args` instead of just `this`.
 The tool and maybe even a linter rule could look for pre-existing components that have any of the same names as routes, and assert that they handle the `model` argument.

 ## Unresolved questions